 Images of the landscape have fascinated me from a young age.
-Not the stereotypical sweeping vistas of the rolling hills and plains, but the more subtle details concealed within those spaces, waiting to be revealed.
+Not the stereotypical sweeping vistas of the rolling hills and plains, but the more subtle details concealed within those spaces that lie waiting to be revealed.

 The concept of revealed or accidental images conveys something of what matters to me most in photography and what excites me about physically existing within the landscape; the combination of chance, circumstance, light and discovery.
-Serendipity is integral to my work and as such the number of prints I release as limited editions are few and in many ways self-selecting.
-At a recent exhibition a visitor remarked how my photographs 'sing of hope and wonder'; I could wish for no greater compliment.
+Serendipity is integral to my work and as such the number of pictures I take and the number of fine art photographic prints I release as limited editions are infrequent and in many ways self-selecting.